 Applicants requesting Spring enrollment should complete the Early Action Common Application.
-Once submitted they should send a request to the Director of Admissions requesting consideration.
+Once submitted they should send a request to the Associate Vice President of Enrollment requesting consideration.
 Spring enrollment is generally difficult, however it is possible.

-MMA offers their application via the Common Application and the application will be available August 1.
-Visit the Admissions site at www.mainemaritime.edu to apply.
+MMA offers their application via the Common Application.
+The application will be available August 1.
+Visit the Admissions site at www.mainemaritime.edu/admissions to learn more and to apply.
 There is a \$50 application fee.

-As early as possible after the initial submission of the completed Common Application form, the following items must be forwarded to the Director of Admissions:
+As early as possible after the initial submission of the completed Common Application form, the following items must be uploaded to the Common App: